 Dogs age faster than humans because they have different genetic makeup and metabolism.
 As a general rule, dog ages 15 human years in year one, 9 years in year two, and 5 years thereafter.
 Larger dogs generally live much shorter lives and age more quickly than smaller breeds.

-The first year of a dog’s life is the equivalent of fifteen of ours, with the second year being equal to about eight human years.
+The first year of a dog’s life is the equivalent of fifteen of ours, with the second year equaling about eight human years.

-After the fifth year of a dog’s life, the size of the breed begins to come into play.
-For a great chart and short article about how dogs age, check out this page from Fetch by WebMD.
+After the fifth year of a dog’s life, the breed’s size comes into play.
+For a great chart and short article about dog age calculators, check out this page from Fetch by WebMD.

 Why Do Dogs Age Faster Than We Do?